OmniDB/doc/src/02_mono_to_python.md

 - Support to HTTPS;
 - It allows query execution in background and cancellation through the use of websockets;
+- There is a new Snippet feature;
+- Log capabilities and a test suite are almost finished;
 - Initially, only an improved support of PostgreSQL is implemented.
 More RDBMS support coming soon;
-- There is a new Snippet feature;
-- Log capabilities and a test suite are being developed;
+- Database conversion feature was disabled by now, but it will be re-enabled soon;
 - You don't need to install dependencies and web servers any more.
-Everything OmniDB needs is now bundled in a single executable.
+Everything OmniDB needs is now bundled together.